FSHN - Food Science & Human Nutrition

 FSHN 590 Dietetic Internship I credit: 5 Hours.

 Supervised learning experience in a variety of settings and locations related to clinical nutrition, community nutrition and health promotion, and food service management within Urbana/Champaign and surrounding areas.
 Additional fees may apply.
 See Class Schedule.
-Approved for letter and S/U grading.
-Prerequisite: Enrollment in dietetic internship program.
+5 graduate hours.
+No professional credit.
+Approved for Letter and S/U grading.
+Prerequisite: Acceptance in the dietetic internship program.

 FSHN 591 Dietetic Internship II credit: 5 Hours.